Examples with solutions for Extracting Square Roots: With fractions

 x3=18 x^3=\frac{1}{8}

-Simply, we will perform on both sides the inverse operation of the cube power applied to the unknown in the equation, which is the cube root operation.
-We'll use several laws of exponents:
+We will perform the inverse operation of the cube power (applied to the unknown) on both sides of the equation.
+This is the cube root operation.
+We will need to apply several laws of exponents:

 a.
 Definition of root as a power: